FILMMAKER SPOTLIGHT: Karen Whitehead, Director of IMITATING LIFE: THE AUDACITY OF SUZANNE HEINTZ

 In IMITATING LIFE: THE AUDACITY OF SUZANNE HEINTZ, director Karen Whitehead follows Suzanne Heintz, a “loud-mouthed” girl from Yonkers, who embarks on a strange and entertaining 15-year global photographic crusade to challenge persisting stereotypes about women’s roles and lives.
 With her provocative eye, sharp sense of humor, and feminist’s soul, Heintz creates glamorous portraits of mid-20th century domestic bliss by placing herself at the center of scenes where she is the perfect wife and mother of a meticulously dressed mannequin family.
 When social media catapults interest in work, Heintz’s resilience is put to the test.

-SFF Selection Committee member Shelley Sackett caught up with the director of the film, Karen Whitehead ahead of the film being available to watch during Week 2 (Friday, July 17 – Thursday, July 23) of our virtual Salem Film Fest.
+SFF Selection Committee member Shelley Sackett caught up with the director of the film, Karen Whitehead ahead of the screening.

 Shelley Sackett: How did the idea for IMITATING LIFE first start?